daivietcom/laravel/README.md

-# laravel
+# Laravel
 Modules package for the Laravel 5 framework.